 The countless requests and large workloads asked of me were too much, I knew they were, yet I wasn’t brave enough to admit it and to turn jobs down.
 I wanted to please everyone, regardless of how it was making me feel.
 It couldn’t go on a day longer.

 So I made the change that was needed.
-I put it out there that I need to reduce my workload and when I received another long list of work being made available to me, I advised I couldn’t accept any new work.
+I put it out there that I needed to reduce my workload and when I received another long list of work being made available to me, I advised I couldn’t accept any new work.

 Did I feel sad to be turning down a lot of work?
 Yes.
 Did I think of all the money I was waving goodbye to?
 Yes.
 Did I feel guilty for saying no?
 Yes.
 But knowing that it’s going to mean I’m not feeling exhausted and so stressed all the time makes it completely worth it.

 Life is all about living and enjoying the moment, not rushing around every single day too busy and under pressure to be able to appreciate it.
-Taking on things you really don’t want to do and don’t have the time for isn’t going to make for a happy life – being selective about what you say yes to and commit to, on the other hand, makes for a much more enjoyable lifestyle.
+Taking on things you really don’t want to do and don’t have the time for isn’t going to make for a happy life.
+Being selective about what you say yes to and commit to, on the other hand, makes for a much more enjoyable lifestyle.
 I know that, but sometimes it can be hard to put into practice.

 Maybe now is a good time to spring clean not just our homes, but every aspect of our lives.
 Clearing out the life clutter to make way for a more joyous and relaxed lifestyle.